shumez/cahier/190630_MasseNicolasY_2019.md

 [![Figure.5][fig05]][fig05]

-Neuronal and synaptic mnemonic encoding for tasks that require controlling how information is represented.
+<small>Neuronal and synaptic mnemonic encoding for tasks that require controlling how information is represented.
 (A) In the A-B-B-A and A-B-C-A task, the network was presented with a 400 ms motion direction stimulus, followed by three 400 ms motion direction test stimuli, in which all stimuli were separated by a 400 ms delay.
 The network was trained to indicate whether each test stimulus matched the motion direction of the sample stimulus.
 For test stimuli two and three in the A-B-B-A task, there was a 50% chance that a non-matching test stimulus would have the motion direction as the previous non-matching test stimulus.
 For the A-B-C-A task, non-matching test stimuli never matched any previous test stimuli.
 (B) Similar to Figure 2B, the time course of the sample direction decoding accuracy, calculated using neuronal activity (green curve) or synaptic efficacy (magenta curve) are shown for all 20 networks trained on the A-B-C-A task.
 The dashed lines indicate, from left to right, the sample onset, the sample offset, and the test onset and offset for the three sequential test stimuli.
 (C) Similar to (B), except showing the decoding accuracy of the first test stimulus.
 (D) The time course of the tuning similarity index (the weighted dot-product between the preferred sample motion direction and the preferred first test motion direction averaged across all synaptic efficacies), averaged across all 20 networks.
 (E-G) Similar to (B-D), except for the A-B-B-A task.
 (H) The mean tuning similarity index is shown for the A-B-B-A task, after suppressing neuronal activity for 200 ms before the first test onset, from four different groups of neurons (excitatory neurons with facilitating synapses, blue curve; excitatory neurons with depressing synapses, red curve; inhibitory neurons with facilitating synapses, green curve; inhibitory neurons with depressing synapses, cyan curve), and for the case when activity was not suppressed (black curve).
-(I) Behavioral task accuracy for the cases when no activity was suppressed (black bar), and after suppressing activity from the four groups of neurons described in (H).
+(I) Behavioral task accuracy for the cases when no activity was suppressed (black bar), and after suppressing activity from the four groups of neurons described in (H).</small>

-###
+####

 As a control, we also trained networks on an A-B-C-A version of the task, which was similar to the A-B-B-A task, except that non-matching test stimuli were never repeated during a single trial, so that the network is not forced to represent sample and test stimuli in a different manner.